To get to the Lighthouse Westerheversand…

 If you would also like to visit the Lighthouse Westerheversand, this is only possible in conjunction with a tour.
 You can get the tickets for this at the information center in the parking lot.
 So buy the tickets there before you make your way to the lighthouse.

 When you have climbed the 157 steps of the Lighthouse Westerheversand built in 1906, you can enjoy a top-class view.
 With good visibility you can even see as far as Helgoland.
 The tour of the lighthouse and on the site is really great and you will learn a lot of interesting things about the lighthouse and coastal protection.
 For example, until 1978 the two houses were used by the lighthouse keeper.
 Today, community service providers from the Wadden Sea Protection Station live there.

-To return to the car park, you can use a different path.
-The historical Stockenstieg, a 45cm tight, made of clinker brick path will lead you over three bridges directly through the salt marshes back to the diked mainland.
-From there you can then continue your day.
+This time you go back to the parking lot a different way.
+The historic Stockenstieg, a 45cm narrow path made of bricks, will lead you over three bridges directly through the salt marshes back to the mainland.
+From there you can continue to shape your day.

-What do you want to do after visiting the Lighthouse Westerheversand?
-I would recommend a visit of one of the typical St. Peter-Ording stilt houses.
-How about the stilt house Strandbar 54° Nord?
+What do you feel like after visiting the Lighthouse Westerheversand?
+I would recommend a visit to one of the stilt houses typical of St. Peter-Ording.
+How about the beach bar Strandbar 54° Nord?
 There you can sit on the terrace in a deck chair with a delicious piece of cake and a hot cup of coffee and enjoy the sea and the salty air.
-Have fun!
+Have lots of fun with it!